minprog/cs50x-1718-1819/sections/03 Search/05 Linear-Search.md

 ### Assignment

 For this assignment you don’t have to worry about the user input.
 This has already been implemented for you.
-You will have to tasks to complete:
+You will have two tasks to complete:

 1. Implement the function `print_array`.
 This function will take an integer array as input and will have to print its contents.
 2. Implement the function `search`.
 With this function you will implement linear search.
 The input are an integer array and an integer value as input and will return `true` if and only if, the value is found in the array.